 - Place toilet paper inside a quart-sized baggie.

-- Add 2 cups of water, seal baggie.
+- Add 2 cups of water, and seal the baggie.

-- Let sit for a couple minutes.
-In my picture you can see that the Scott toilet paper already breaking up, the Member’s Mark did not.
+- Let sit for a couple of minutes.
+In my picture you can see that Scott’s toilet paper already breaking up, the Member’s Mark did not.

 - Shake baggies slightly.

 - Check for clumping.

 If the toilet paper clumps at all, it is not good for a septic system or RV tank.
 Can you get away with it for a couple of years?
 Maybe.
 But in the realm of toilet matters, I prefer to play it safe.

 As a general rule, 2 ply toilet paper is just not good for either a septic system or an RV toilet.

 For months we used the regular Scott single-ply that was rough and felt like tissue paper, it was not comfortable at all.
 Then I found

 What a cost difference!!
 Hopefully, this helps you figure out an RV toilet paper alternative.